1904 United States presidential election: Socialist Party nomination

 The Socialist Party of America was formed from the Social Democratic Party of America and the Kangaroo faction of the Socialist Labor Party of America at a 1901 convention in Indianapolis.
-The Socialists received over 227,000 votes in the 1902 United States House of Representatives elections, which was twice the amount of votes that Eugene V. Debs had received in 1900.
+The Socialists received over 227,000 votes in the 1902 United States House of Representatives elections, which was twice the number of votes that Eugene V. Debs had received in 1900.
 Nine Socialists were elected to the city council in Milwaukee, Wisconsin, in the 1904 election.

 On May 5, 1904, George D. Herron nominated Debs for the presidential nomination while Hermon F. Titus nominated Ben Hanford for the vice-presidential nomination.
 The 183 delegates who attended the convention voted unanimously to give the presidential and vice-presidential nominations to Debs and Hanford.
 Debs accepted the nomination on May 6, and chair Seymour Stedman referred to Debs as the "Ferdinand Lassalle of the twentieth century".

 The Socialists raised $32,700 during the campaign.
-Debs received 402,810 votes, which was over four times the amount that he had received in 1900, and he received his largest amount of support from Illinois.
-Debs received more votes than Parker in Milwaukee.
+Debs received 402,810 votes, which was over four times the number that he had received in 1900, and he received his largest amount of support from Illinois.
+Debs received more votes than Parker in counties such as Rock Island in Illinois and Skamania in Washington, and outpolled Roosevelt in some Southern counties.